Battle of Ponchatoula: Aftermath

 The following day saw the retreat of Clark's expedition back to Manchac Pass.
 Bacon wrote, "We were able to ascertain that the long time we had spent about Pontchitoula had not been unimproved by the enemy.
 They had gathered a force greatly outnumbering ours.
 They had artillery and cavalry, and a large band of Indians for swamp fighting."

 On March 27, Miller praised his troops.
 He wrote to Pemberton, "I cannot speak too highly of conduct of officers and men of this command."

 Southern newspapers (The Memphis Daily Appeal, The True Delta, New Orleans Bee, and the Mobile News) reported that "We have learned that on Wednesday about 1500 Yankees made an incursion upon Ponchatoula, which was guarded by only 150 cavalry, so sudden was their advent that our men were obliged to run without their horses.
 They retreated about 30 miles, telegraphing at an intermediate station for reinforcements, which came the next day in the form of 1,200 of our Indian troops and run the Yankees back …"

 On March 31, Col. Smith with a flag of truce met with Col. Miller regarding the return of stolen objects.
 Bacon wrote, "They are advancing.
 Col. Miller was there, and another colonel.
 They would hardly treat me civilly; they are terribly enraged against us."

 The number of Union troops included 400 of the 6th Michigan, 40 from the 14th Maine, 20 from the 24th Maine, 306 from the 165th New York Zouaves, 100 from the 177th New York, and 26 from the 9th Connecticut.
 The rebels had, in approximation, 120 of the 1st Choctaw Battalion, 40 of the 20th Mississippi, 60 of the 1st Mississippi Cavalry, 50 from the 14th Mississippi Cavalry (from Camp Moore, Louisiana and Osyka, Mississippi), and 100 from the 14th Mississippi.

 A large number of Indian soldiers deserted the 1st Choctaw Battalion when they were not paid for their services.

-Ponchatoula would be held by the Confederates until it was recaptured by Union forces on May 1863.
+Ponchatoula would be held by the Confederates until it was recaptured by Union forces in May 1863.
 Three companies from Texas, two companies from New York, and a company from Massachusetts made their way through the forest and swamps toward Hammond, Louisiana during the night of May 11–12 of 1863.
 Colonel Edmund J. Davis of the 1st Texas Cavalry Regiment commanded the Union companies.
 Davis' advance was under the command of Captain Samuel T. Read of the 3rd Massachusetts Cavalry.
 On the morning of May 12, 1863, Read's men captured a number of prisoners, including some members from the disbanded 1st Choctaw Battalion.
 Davis' expedition was a success as the Confederacy was not a major presence for the remainder of the war.